Skip to main content

 Key Facts

-3. Appendix I of CMS lists 188 species; Indian species in Appendix I include Great Indian Bustard, Asian Elephant, Bengal Florican, Siberian Crane, Hawksbill, Olive‑Ridley and Leatherback turtles.
+3. Appendix I contains 188 species; Indian species in Appendix I include Great Indian Bustard, Asian Elephant, Bengal Florican, Siberian Crane, Hawksbill, Olive‑Ridley and Leatherback turtles.

-6. Emerging threats highlighted at COP15 are habitat loss, climate change and H5N1 avian influenza affecting migratory fauna.
+5. Key threats highlighted at COP15 are habitat loss, climate change, infrastructure development and the spread of H5N1 avian influenza along migratory routes.

 Background & Context